Linux/macOS

 SELECT pg_terminate_backend(pid) FROM pg_stat_activity WHERE query ILIKE '%some_long_query%';Parallel pg_dump (using -j flag) opens multiple worker connections that may idle while waiting for table locks.
 If you're seeing timeout errors with parallel dumps, try sequential mode:

-# Bad: Parallel dump (more prone to timeouts)
+# Parallel dump (more prone to timeouts) - requires directory format

-- Using pg_dump --format=custom which is faster than plain SQL
+- Using pg_dump --format=custom which produces a compact, restorable archive

 - Dumping individual schemas or tables instead of the entire database